 Therefore, prosthodontists industry-wide debate on the number of zygomatic implants to supplement with remaining dental implants.

-Some, like us, focus on 2 zygomatic (quad) implants, while others try to squeeze in 3 (sextuplet) implants in the zygomatic bone.
+Some, like us, focus on 2 zygomatic (quad) implants, while others attempt to place 3 (sextuplet) implants in the zygomatic bone.

 Why Would Your Prosthodontist Attempt a Sextuplet Zygomatic Implant?

 The answer is simple: the longevity of dental implants.
-We all want the best for our patients, and some specialists try to add a little extra strength to the placement process.
+We all want the best for our patients, and some specialists try to add a little extra strength to the placement process—particularly in full-arch cases like all-on-4 dental implants or all-on-6 dental implants.

 Why Does FastNewSmile Choose Quad Implants Over Sextuplets?

-While it’s undoubtedly possible to fit 3 implants in the frontal area of the zygomatic bone, our team at FastNewSmile never performs this practice on our patients.
+While it’s undoubtedly possible to fit three implants in the frontal area of the zygomatic bone, our team at FastNewSmile® Dental Implant Center does not perform this practice.

 We are pioneers of the industry and have always trusted the success of quad zygomatic implants.
-Understandably, prosthodontists may want to over-engineer a patient’s procedure with a sextuplet implant to ensure a permanent implant fixture.
+Prosthodontists may feel inclined to over-engineer a case with sextuplet placement to ensure stability.

-However, extensive research into the zygomatic bone proves that this specific section of bone is exquisitely dense and serves as a perfect canvas for a successful and minimalist zygomatic dental implant surgery.
+However, extensive research into the zygomatic bone proves that this area is exceptionally dense and serves as an ideal foundation for a successful and minimalist zygomatic dental implant procedure—especially when guided by advanced diagnostics like a 3D CT scan.

 Schedule Your Dental Implant Consultation Today, With FastNewSmile Dental Implant Center

-At FastNewSmile, we believe that quality patient care always comes first.
-Whether you require zygomatic implantsor are eligible for our same-day All-on-4 dental implants, we plan on giving you the attention and expertise you deserve for a fantastic smile.
+At FastNewSmile® Dental Implant Center, we believe that quality patient care always comes first.
+Whether you require zygomatic implants or are eligible for one-day teeth replacement using modern materials such as zirconia implants or complementary cosmetic options like zirconia veneers, we plan on giving you the attention and expertise you deserve.